HaiTrieu0902/HaiTrieu0902/README.md

-# 💫About Me :
   Hi, I'm Hai Trieu 👋
 I'm a Junior Full Stack Software Engineer with experience in website, mobile app, and software development.
 Currently, I’m working as a programmer at Powergate Software.
 I’m passionate about building scalable and efficient applications, and I have a growing interest in solution architecture, where I strive to design solutions that address real-world challenges effectively.

 ## 🌐Socials